+That DAEP maintained the moderately high level of student attendance and completion rates in 2018-19.
+The results of data have demonstrated that the profile of students who attended DAEP, the services they received, and the benefits of participation were very similar from 2015-16 to 2018-19.
 The student profile at DAEP revealed a population in need of full academic support and wrap-around behavioral services.
 Student needs were both varied and complex: some were deep-rooted from exposure to trauma or instability, some contended with mental or behavior health issues that have been neglected or underserved, some suffered from chemical dependency, some had language and/or cultural barriers, and some did not fit comfortably into the structure of mainstream schooling.
 Because of these issues, most DAEP students had substantial academic learning gaps.

 Despite these challenges, the majority of students complete their DAEP assignment.

-Of the 157 students who enrolled in DAEP in 2015-16, 89% successfully completed the program and the rest either terminated early (10%) or became continuing students (1%) into the 2016-17 school year.
-In 2016-17, DAEP expanded its program to 266 participants.
+- 2015-16: Of the 157 students who enrolled in DAEP in 2015-16, 89% successfully completed the program and the rest either terminated early (10%) or became continuing students (1%) into the 2016-17 school year. - 2016-17: DAEP expanded its program to 266 participants.
 Of those students, 87% successfully completed DAEP and 13% did not.
-One student continued their DAEP enrollment into the 2017-18 school year before returning to their home school.
-In 2017-18, DAEP expanded its program again to 286 participants.
+One student continued their DAEP enrollment into the 2017-18 school year before returning to their home school. - 2017-18: DAEP expanded its program again to 286 participants.
 Of those students, 89% successfully completed DAEP and 10% did not.
 Two students (or 1%) will continue their DAEP enrollment into the 2018-19 school year.
-Additionally, 45 students or 16% were enrolled more than once to the program in 2017-18.
-Of those students, 5 did not complete the program largely because they broke the behavior contract that marshaled the program, or to a lesser degree did not show up to participate, withdrew, or became incarcerated.
+Additionally, 31 students or 11% were enrolled more than once to the program in 2017-18.
+Of those students, 5 did not complete the program largely because they broke the behavior contract that marshaled the program, or to a lesser degree did not show up to participate, withdrew, or became incarcerated. - 2018-19: DAEP's enrolled decreased from the year prior to 203.
+Of those students, 91% successfully completed DAEP and 9% did not.
+Five students (or 1%) will continue their DAEP enrollment and an additional 24 students will start their school year at DAEP into the SY 2019-20.
+Additionally, 6 students or 3% were enrolled more than once to the program in 2018-19.